 SCHL 280V: "Greece Service Learning: "The Refugee Crisis in the Middle East"

 Currently there are over 10 million refugees and displaced persons from Syria, Iraq, and Libya in surrounding countries.
 This is just a part of over 65 million refugees and displaced persons worldwide representing the greatest refugee crisis since World War II.
 This course investigates the current refugee crisis in the Middle East including its origins, development, implications for, and effects on those involved and the world around it.
 Not only does this course look at the historical background of the crisis, but also the efforts and challenges associated with dealing with so many people displaced by war, civil unrest, persecution, and economic ruin.
 This crisis not only severely affects the Middle East, but also Europe, North America, and the entire world as state, international, and non-governmental organizations (NGOs) cooperate, compete, and fight over what ought to be done.
 This course also investigates issues of human rights, international law, humanitarian aid, immigration, what it means to be a refugee, public health and security concerns, and efforts facilitating and hindering aid.
-Not only will students learn about these various issues in depth, but they will also experience first-hand the challenges and issues related to this refugee crisis through a three week excursion to Greece where they will work with NGOs, the local Greek Community and state on the Greek Island of Leros in the Aegean Sea from May 21-June 11, 2018.
+Not only will students learn about these various issues in depth, but they will also experience first-hand the challenges and issues related to this refugee crisis through a three week excursion to Greece where they will work with the HOME Project in Athens, Greece, from May 29-June 19, 2018.
 The course has fulfilled general education requirements J, N, and G. Nevertheless, students should confirm any desired requirements with their academic advisor.

 Spend three weeks at the conclusion of the spring semester on this faculty-led service learning experience as part of the course, Scholars 280V: The Refugee Crisis in the Middle East.
 The service learning trip is a MANDATORY component of the course.
 The course is open to all Binghamton University students by permission of instructor.
 Students must be enrolled in the course to participate.
 Preference will be given to Binghamton University Scholars; non-Scholars may enroll (pending space available).